Labor and DeliverySkip to the navigation

 - Have had regular contractions for an hour.
 This means about 4 or more in 20 minutes, or about 8 or more in 1 hour, even after you have had a glass of water and are resting.

 - Have a sudden release of fluid from your vagina.
-It is possible to mistake a leak of Reference amniotic fluid Opens New Window for a problem with bladder control.
+It is possible to mistake a leak of amniotic fluid for a problem with bladder control.

 - Have low back pain or pelvic pressure that does not go away.

 - Have noticed that your baby has stopped moving or is moving much less than normal.
 See kick counts for information on how to check your baby's activity.